pi-top/pi-topOS-Software/scripts/package-cloud-cli/README.rst

     variable 'PC_API_TOKEN'

   Options:
-    --list-packages                 Lists all packages in the repository.
+    --all-packages                  Queries all packages in the repository.
-    --package-name TEXT             Package to look for.
+    --package-name TEXT             Specify a particular package to target.
     --cleanup
-    --versions_to_keep INTEGER      Maximum number of versions of a package to keep in the repository.
+    --versions-to-keep INTEGER      Maximum number of versions of a package to keep in the repository.
 Defaults to 10.
     -v, --verbosity [DEBUG|INFO|WARNING|ERROR|CRITICAL]
                                     Verbosity level.
+    --dry-run                       Perform a dry-run without destroying or modifying any package.
     --help                          Show this message and exit.

 Example